nano-trade/pow-distributor/README.md

 2. **Handling Requests:** When a request is received at the `/pow` endpoint, the service:
    - Parses the `hash` and `difficulty` (optional) from the request body.
    - Checks if a valid PoW result for the provided `hash` is already cached.
-   - If not cached, it sends asynchronous requests to all specified RPC URLs.
+   - If not cached, it sends asynchronous requests to all specified RPC URLs **simultaneously**.
+   - The service returns the **first valid response** it receives from any of the RPCs, ensuring that the fastest valid result is used.
    - Validates the received work using `nanopy`.
    - Caches the result if valid and returns it to the client.
 3. **Retries:** If no valid work is obtained in the first attempt, the service retries up to a specified number of times (`max_attempts`).